fjb4/dotnet-sensors/README.md

-# .NET Sensors RabbitMQ
+# .NET Sensors

-This is a .NET web site that is intended to be used in conjunction with [spring-sensors-rabbit](https://github.com/sample-accelerators/spring-sensors-rabbit).
+This is a .NET web site that is intended to be used in conjunction with [spring-sensors](https://github.com/sample-accelerators/spring-sensors).
 These two applications are intended to be deployed together in a Kubernetes cluster running  [Tanzu Application Platform](https://tanzu.vmware.com/application-platform) (TAP).
 This .NET application can be used to publish random sensor data to RabbitMQ, and the Spring application can consume that data and display it.

 These applications can be used together to demonstrate TAP's ability to easily build and deploy both .NET and Spring workloads, and it shows them sharing data via RabbitMQ.
 RabbitMQ is hosted in Kubernetes using the [RabbitMQ Cluster Kubernetes Operator](https://github.com/rabbitmq/cluster-operator). .NET Sensors utilizes TAP's [Services Toolkit](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-services-toolkit-about.html) to connect to RabbitMQ.